lornaaa-darling/GNSC-3301/README.md

 # GNSC-3301
-Repository for any and all activities for Computing II.
+A central storage space for any and all activities that will be utilized in Computing for Science II.
+A space for collaboration and highlighting what has been learned.